marcosasn/tst-iqcheck/README.md

 **2 Warning(s)**

-### Identifiers names
+### Identifiers
-- *x* Does not appear to be a suitable name.
+- *x* does not appear to be a suitable name.
 You should use words from the programming assignment description.
-- *y* Does not appear to be a suitable name.
+- *y* does not appear to be a suitable name.
 You should use words from the programming assignment description.
 ```
 In this sample execution, there are two identifiers name warnings.